Static Dielectric Permittivity Profiles and Coarse-graining Approaches for Water in Graphene Slit Pores

 However, the extensive amount of research has introduced some confusion regarding the appropriate use of boundary conditions and the correct fluctuation relations for specific simulation setups, which we have introduced in detail above.
-Some studies have misinterpreted the volume term for the correction of 3d-pbc~\cite{jalali20a,ahmadabadi21a,jalali21a}, while others have not utilized the correct fluctuation-dissipation formalism for the boundary condition employed in their simulations~\cite{guo21a,mondal19a,zhu22a,deluca16a}.
-Additionally, certain reports have confused the fluctuation relations for 3d- and 2d-pbc~\cite{majumdar21a}, or violated the assumption of a divergence-free displacement field in systems with free charges~\cite{hu21a,renou15a,jalali21a,zhu22a}.
+Some studies have adjusted the volume term for the correction of 3d-pbc~\cite{jalali20a,ahmadabadi21a,jalali21a}, while others modified the fluctuation-dissipation relation for the boundary condition employed in their simulations~\cite{guo21a,mondal19a,zhu22a,deluca16a}.
+Additionally, certain reports have interchanged the fluctuation relations for 3d- and 2d-pbc~\cite{majumdar21a}, or assumped a divergence-free displacement field in systems with free charges~\cite{hu21a,renou15a,jalali21a,zhu22a}.

 Dielectric permittivity profiles have also been investigated for other fluids, including methanol and dichloromethane~\cite{motevaselian20b}, as well as Stockmayer fluids~\cite{froltsov07a,borgisDielectricResponseConfined2023}.
 Some studies have examined dielectric profiles of water confined by metallic walls with an applied potential~\cite{deissenbeck21a} and the concept of dielectric profiles has also been extended to different geometries, such as cylindrical~\cite{zhu12a,gekle13a,loche19b,ghoufi12a,zhu22a,zhu20a,renou15a} and spherical confinement~\cite{ballenegger05a,schaaf15a,mondal19a,ghoufi12a}.
 Further research has been performed on the dielectric behavior of fluids surrounding spherical solutes~\cite{gekle12a,dinpajooh23a}, including frequency and location-dependent dielectric properties~\cite{gekle12a}.
 Recent studies have started exploring the dielectric properties of nanoconfined water using ab-initio simulations~\cite{ruiz-barragan20a,deissenbeck23b} and machine-learned force-field approaches~\cite{dufils24a}.